Water Supply - Calculating Expected Demand

 where

-Σqn = total theoretical water flow - all fixtures summarized (gpm, l/s)
+Σqn = total theoretical water flow - all fixtures summarized (l/s)

-Note that the minimum expected total water flow can never be less than the demand from the largest fixture.
-The equation is valid for more ordinary systems where the consumption patterns are more continuously as in
+Note that minimum expected total water flow can never be less than the demand from the largest fixture.
+This equation is valid for ordinary systems with consumption patterns like

 Be aware when using the equation for systems serving large groups of people where the use is intermittent, like in

-It may be typical for applications like this, like a wardrobe, that all showers are used at the same time.
+For these kind of applications, like a wardrobe, it is likely that all showers are used at the same time.
 Using the formula blindly would result in insufficient supply lines.

 Example - Main Water Supply to a Nursing Home